A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Results

 Because these variables were non-normally distributed, each was divided into quartiles and compared using the heterogeneity model (Section \ref{sec:hetero}) with Tukey HSD post-hoc tests.\footnote{We also ran the models with transformed variables and found similar results, but chose to present the results in terms of quartiles to ease interpretation.} Figure \ref{fig:Engagement_Panel} presents the differences in effect size on immediate performance by quartile (quartile descriptive statistics and results tables are presented in Appendix C).

 Session length was measured by the number of messages sent between the tutors and students that showed the clearest and most consistent pattern.
-Moderately long sessions (Q3) produced significantly larger effects than very short sessions (Q1; $p < 0.001$), indicating that brief interactions are often insufficient to support learning.
-Sessions in the longest quartile (Q4) also outperformed the shortest sessions ($p < 0.05$), but did not yield reliably greater benefits than moderately long sessions, suggesting diminishing returns beyond a certain point.
+Moderately long sessions (Q3) produced significantly larger effects than shorter sessions (Q1 and Q2; $p < 0.001$), indicating that brief interactions are often insufficient to support learning.
+Sessions in the longest quartile (Q4) also outperformed the shortest sessions (Q1, $p < 0.05$), but did not yield reliably greater benefits than moderately long sessions, suggesting diminishing returns beyond a certain point.

 As a proxy for student talk, we used the percentage of total words in the session that were sent by the student.
 This measure of the proportion of student talk exhibited minimal and inconsistent associations with tutoring effectiveness.
-Only one comparison reached significance, indicating slightly lower effects in sessions with the highest levels of student talk (Q4 vs. Q2; $p < 0.01$), with all other contrasts non-significant.
-Students who sent between $14pp$ and $20pp$ of the words during the session had higher estimated effects than those who sent between $29.8pp$ and $85.7pp$.
+Only one comparison reached significance, indicating slightly lower effects in sessions with the highest levels of student talk (Q4 vs. Q2; $p < 0.05$), with all other contrasts non-significant.
+Students who sent between $14\%$ and $20\%$ of the words during the session had higher estimated effects than those who sent between $29.8\%$ and $85.7\%$.
 This contrasts with much of the work on student talk in tutoring, which often finds that getting students to engage is an important part of tutoring \cite{chi2001learning}.
 However, this analysis suggests that student talk may be less important in on-demand sessions that focus on specific problems.

 The number of tutoring sessions that preceded the intervention session was strongly and positively associated with impact.
-Students with more previous sessions (Q3 and Q4) experienced substantially larger gains than first-time or infrequent users (Q1; both $p < 0.001$), with effect sizes increasing monotonically across quartiles.
-Taken together, these results suggest that tutoring is most effective when sessions are of at least moderate length and when students have prior experience engaging with on-demand support, whereas simply increasing the amount of student talk does not reliably translate into greater learning gains.
+Almost all comparisons show that students with more previous sessions experienced substantially larger gains than first-time or infrequent users, with effect sizes increasing monotonically across quartiles.
+Taken together, these results suggest that tutoring is most effective when sessions are of at least moderate length and when students have prior experience engaging with on-demand support, whereas simply increasing the amount of student talk does not reliably translate into greater effects on proximal performance.

-\subsection{Heterogeneity by Student Characteristics}
+\subsubsection{Heterogeneity by Student Characteristics}